snyk/cli/CONTRIBUTING.md

 - Fetch the most recent commit from the `main` branch of the framework
 - Go get that version of the framework
-- Run `go mod tidy` to ensure the `go.mod` file matches the source code in the module
+- Run `make tidy` to ensure the `go.mod` files match the source code in both modules

 You can then raise a pr with the relevant changes.